dixitt5/Incubyte-training/React1/react.md

     Grass, Fire, Water, Rock
 }

-# rename
+# rename shortcut
-f2
+- f2

-# arrow function
+# arrow function shortcut
-rafc
+- rafc

 # mapping enum

-make a object, with enum as key and their string as value
+- make a object, with enum as key and their string as value

-make function with the enum prop as argument, and get value from mapping of enum and strig
+- make function with the enum prop as argument, and get value from mapping of enum and string

+# hooks

 # state
-react does not know when changes are made we need to maintain state, so that when changes are makde, it is rerendered
+- react does not know when changes are made
+- we need to maintain state, so that when changes are makde, it is rerendered
+- useState

+# useEffect
+- callback
+- dependency array
+- infinite calls (all elements are rerendered again and again on state change of any element (data returned changes))

+# promise / async await

+# fake api call

+# flexbox/grid